XRG2014/triforce-freaks/docs/_pages/home.md

   actions:
     - label: "<i class='fas fa-download'></i> Install now"
       url: "/docs/quick-start-guide/"
-excerpt: >DISCLAIMER: This is an unofficial fan website for The Legend of Zelda called "The Triforce Freaks".
+excerpt: >'DISCLAIMER: This is an unofficial fan website for The Legend of Zelda called "The Triforce Freaks".
 This website is not endorsed in any way by © Nintendo, nor does it have any affiliation with it.
 All Zelda pictures, characters, and related materials are © Nintendo.

-The Triforce Freaks are a group of Zelda fans that will post stuff on this fan site whenever they feel like it.<br />
+The Triforce Freaks are a group of Zelda fans that will post stuff on this fan site whenever they feel like it.'<br />
   <small><a href="https://github.com/mmistakes/minimal-mistakes/releases/tag/4.26.2">Latest release v4.26.2</a></small>
 feature_row:
   - image_path: /assets/images/mm-customizable-feature.png